oklaja/Virtual-Drug-Screening-for-Covid-19/README.md

 ![s](AttFP-250.png)

 ### 5.2 Baseline and "Conv-GRU" architecture:
 I used Graph Sage (4 layers) and Graph Conv (3 layers) architectures as a baseline which had moderate performance, below 0.8.
 Interestingly, GraphConv with 3 layers and 3 GRU layers stacked in between second and third Conv layer (Conv-GRU) achieved only slightly worse result (auc_ROC 0.82) than Attentive FP even though it had less layers, less hidden channels, did not use edge (bond) features nor computationally expensive Attention mechanism.
-It should be noted, however, that transformation of Graph to the Fourier space and GRU layers are still quite expensive in a Conv-GRU architecture.

 ![](Test.png)